foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/installation-guide.md

 ### Configuration
 Before you can begin installing the list, you need to define two file paths:

 The **Installation Location** is where Mod Organizer 2 and all of the mods will be installed.
-Choose a high-level folder such as `C:\Slidikins' Strenuous Skyrim` that is outside UAC protected folders (Program Files, Documents, etc.) that's on your fastest drive, such as an SSD.
+Choose a high-level folder such as `C:\Slidikins Strenuous Skyrim` that is outside UAC protected folders (Program Files, Documents, etc.) that's on your fastest drive, such as an SSD.

+> Including the apostrophe in `Slidikins' Strenuous Skyrim` can cause issues on some systems, especially if the default language isn't English.
+You may want to omit it when choosing an Installation Location.

 The **Download Location** is where the downloaded mod archives will be stored.
 By default, they will be placed within your installation folder.
 I recommend you instead place them elsewhere, such as an HDD with plenty of space.
 They are not needed for running the game.